ranapain/weather-application/README.md

 If you'd like to improve this project:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new feature branch.
-3. Commit your changes
+3. Commit your changes.
+4. Push the branch.
-4. Open a Pull Request
+5. Open a Pull Request.

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---